-- The manuscript prepared in MS Word for a PC.
+- The manuscript prepared in MS Word.

 If you use an extended quotation (including charts, graphs, and tables) from another publication, you must obtain written permission from that publisher before submitting the manuscript to Principal Leadership.
 This permission must accompany the manuscript and be properly credited.